zoroqi/srid.ca/dc24f8ab.md

 ## Instances

-Some contexts from Twitter (where low-effort posts abound, and thoughtless factoids spread like wildfire):
+Some examples:

-* On what "actually matters" in life: <https://twitter.com/sjsyrek/status/1276848455705604096>
+* On what "actually matters" in life ("_I think relationships matter more than anything else._"): <https://twitter.com/sjsyrek/status/1276848455705604096>

 ## Underlying Psychology